emissary-ingress/emissary/user-guide/sni.md

     ```
 Ambassador will check if any of the `TLSContext` resources have a matching host, and if it finds one, SNI configuration will be applied to that mapping.

-Note: If `TLSContext` resources are configured, then all the mappings that do not have the `host` field set, will get all SNI configurations applied to them.
+Note that if the mapping does not have the `host` field, all valid SNI configurations will be applied to the given mapping.

 ### Examples